Where Climate & Culture Meet

 Newhouse Farms (Upland Vineyard)

-The family behind Newhouse Farms has been working the land since 1913, and their expertise in crop-growing is threefold: hops, tree fruits, and excellent wine grapes.
+The family behind Newhouse Farms has been working the land since 1913.
+Their expertise in crop-growing is threefold: hops, tree fruits, and excellent wine grapes.
 The Newhouses maintain Upland Vineyard, an upthrust of land on Snipes Mountain with old soil unaffected by the great Missoula Floods of the Ice Age (a unique distinction from its fellow Yakima Valley vineyards).
 Because the land has particular magic at work, it was designated as its own Snipes Mountain AVA in 2009.
 Between their unique soils and extra heat-reflecting rocks, Upland becomes a steady grower for various grape varieties: Cabernet Sauvignon, Grenache, Chardonnay, Chenin Blanc, and a Muscat that’s ideal for making ice wine.
 About 25 producers love to pick Upland’s fantastic grapes, among them Chateau Ste.
 Michelle and Betz Family Winery.

 Farmed by Jerry Milbrandt, this site is situated on the Wahluke Slope AVA and comprises gravel, sand, and volcanic soils.
 With limited rainfall and warm sunny days, the location is ideal for red wine grapes, like Merlot, Cabernet Sauvignon, and Syrah—made famous by K Vintners for its “The Deal” bottle.
 White wine grapes also do well here, and we at Silvara like to pinch some of those for our Chardonnay blends.